ROTARY/One CPS Opportunity Grants

 - Evaluation.
 Describe how you will demonstrate that you have met the purpose and need for the project and the ROTARY/One grant objectives, and how you will evaluate the success/impact.

 - Status reports.
-Ongoing brief monthly progress reports must be submitted to ROTARY/One until completion of the project.
+Ongoing brief monthly progress reports must be submitted by the 15th of each month to ROTARY/One until completion of the project.
 A final report must be submitted that provides an overview of the success/impact of the project, including pictures that may be used in ROTARY/One media.

 - Budget.
 Please provide a budget table with estimated costs.
-Recognize that this is a best estimate.
+We recognize that this is a best estimate.
 Receipts must be provided to ROTARY/One for any purchases.

 - ROTARY/One participation.
 Some element of participation by ROTARY/One members is encouraged.
 Please describe any possibilities for participation.